marcoswastaken/erdos_paware/README.md

 In order to improve the ranking of results after retrieval, we engineered some aditional metadata that might allow us to leverage information provided by the content of replies.

-##### Metadata Engineering
+##### Using Engineered Metadata

-The two metadata features we were able two implement are:
+We engineered two type of metadata:

-1. A measure of `sentiment`
+1. A measure of `sentiment` of replies and,
-2. A  measure of `agree_distance` (and `disagree_distance`)
+2. A  measure of `agree_distance` (and `disagree_distance`) for replies.

 In the case of `reply_sentiment`, our hypotheses was that a post with more positive replies would be more likely to contain useful information.
 We used ....

-In the case of  `agree_distance` we measureded the distance between each `reddit_text` and a set of "agree statemtnets".
+In the case of  `agree_distance` we measured the distance between each `reddit_text` and a set of "agree statements".
 Then, whenever a submission or comment had replies, we added the `top_reply_agree_distance` and the `avg_reply_agree_distance`.
-Our hyposthessis was that posts with replies that were closer to "agree" statements would be more likely to contain relevant information.
+Our hypothesis was that posts with replies that were closer to "agree" statements would be more likely to contain relevant information.
 Similarly, posts with replies that were closer to "disagree" statements would be less likely to be relevant.

 We had other ideas that we would like to implement, but they are relegated to future work.